jeichenlaub/fidgetknob/README.md

 While assembly of the parts is pretty straightforward, we have included a step by step instructions (KnobAssembly) and a bill of materials in the relevant folders.

 # Potential FAQ and Troubleshooting
 To save the general public some hassle, I have compiled a list of the largest and most crucial errors that I encountered while creating this device, as well as their solutions.
-This document (Troubleshooting.txt) can be a resource if something goes wrong, most specifically with compiling software and building out the electronic components of the project.
+This section can be a resource if something goes wrong, most specifically with compiling software and building out the electronic components of the project.

+*insert more here when discovered*

 # Acknowledgments